-Traditional long-stroke/short-stroke architectures typically operate in one or two degrees of freedom.
-This work extends the concept to six degrees of freedom, with the active platform designed not only to correct rotational errors but to simultaneously compensate for errors originating from all underlying micro-station stages.
+While long stroke-short stroke architectures have been implemented for 1-DoF or 2-DoF systems, this work extends the concept to a fully coupled 6-DoF system operating on a continuously rotating base.
+The active platform is designed not merely to correct rotational errors but to simultaneously compensate for errors originating from all underlying micro-station stages.
 The application of a continuously rotating Stewart platform for active vibration control and error compensation in this manner is believed to be novel in the reviewed literature.